Starfish-develop/Starfish/README.md

 **Tests**

-We use `py.test` for testing; within the virtual environment
+We use `pytest` for testing; within the virtual environment

     $ pytest

+Note that we use the `black` code style and our CI testing will check that everything is formatted correctly.

 ## Contributors